 Adam Heffernan is an Associate Professor of Theatre and the chair of The Department of Theatre & Dance at Baldwin Wallace University in Berea, Ohio.
 He teaches acting, voice, period styles, and Shakespeare.
 Born and raised in New Hampshire, he has worked in film, television and theatre across the country, and previously taught acting at Iowa State University.
 He has served as the artistic director of Instant Theatre Company in North Carolina, and Highlands Playhouse, one of the oldest professional summer stock theatres in the country.

 Notable acting roles include Iago in Othello (Theater at Monmouth), Nathan Detroit in Guys & Dolls (Clarence Brown Theatre), the world premiere of Thornton Wilder's Youth (Actors Theatre of Louisville), Irwin in The History Boys (StageWest Des Moines), and Benedick in Much Ado About Nothing (Tennessee Stage).
-Television appearances include One Tree Hill (CW/WB), Surface (NBC), a year and a half on All My Children (ABC), and numerous commercials.
+Television appearances include One Tree Hill (CW/WB), Surface (NBC), two years on All My Children (ABC), and numerous commercials.
 Some favorite directing credits include Twelfth Night, Tartuffe, Reckless, The Real Thing and Fefu and Her Friends.

 At BW he has directed Henry IV Parts One & Two, Hamlet, The Seagull, The Two Noble Kinsmen, Romeo & Juliet, All’s Well That Ends Well, the North American premiere of AA Milne's Pride & Prejudice adaptation, Miss Elizabeth Bennet, and numerous new plays.
 He will direct J.M.
 Barrie's Quality Street and Shakespeare's Pericles for the 2016/17 season.